 A key to hitting deep shots is to isolate an area so that the defender has no help and another defender is occupied in order to keep the area clear.

 That’s exactly what Coach Behrman creates with his split zone concept which he calls “Punch.”
 It has options to take a big chunk of yardage against multiple coverages.
 He illustrates it in this video.

-Regardless of the type of offense run, these are some solid concepts that can be utilized in any system with a little creativity.
+Regardless of the type of offense run, these are some solid concepts that can be utilized in any system with a little creativity (even as a part of your short yardage package!).
 They’ve proven successful for the coaches who shared them.

 Finding ways to create explosive plays will pay big dividends for an offense.
 A good rule of thumb is to have at least one downfield shot per quarter, though most offensive coordinators prefer double that.
 Either way, the chunk of yardage has a positive impact on the offense’s ability to score.
 Finding ways to attach these to an offense’s best runs are a sound strategy for more points on the board.

 After 27 years of coaching at both the collegiate and high school level, Keith Grabowski took on a new role in helping advance and grow the game of football.
 One of the most prolific writers on scheme, technique, and program building (American Football Monthly, AFCA Insider, X&O Labs and USA Football), Grabowski also hosts a daily podcast, "Coach and Coordinator" on which he interviews the most knowledgeable head coaches, coordinators, and position coaches from professional, college, and high school football.